 JOIN A CHORAL ENSEMBLE!
 (You will love it)

-For Spring 2021, the Chamber Choir and Conductor's Chorus will be in-person, when possible.
-Chorale will be held remotely.
-Short and painless placement hearings (via Zoom) are required for all choirs, but prior preparation is only required for Chamber Choir.
-Please see the Choral Activities site for details about the ensembles, and the Auditions page for how to sign up.
+For Fall 2021, the choral ensembles will be held in-person.
+Short and painless placement hearings are required for all choirs, but only Chamber Choir requires prior preparation.
+Please see the Choral Activities site for details about the ensembles, and the Auditions page for specific information and links to sign up.

 General info: Ensembles are open to all UMass Amherst students, subject to auditions held at the beginning of each semester.
 All ensembles appear in concert on campus several times a year.
 Ensembles have also been selected to represent UMass Amherst at conventions and festivals that have included Symphony Hall in Springfield, MA; the Washington, D.C. home of the Marine Band; and the Capitol Building in Boston.

 Chamber Choir performs a core repertoire chosen from the greatest classical American and European choral traditions as well as from other parts of the world.
 Recent performances include the Fauré Requiem, Bach St. John Passion, the Brahms Requiem, Handel's Messiah and Missa Gaia by the Paul Winter Consort.

 University Chorale (MUS 560, meets MW 6-8pm)